JetsonHacksNano/CSI-Camera/README.md

 See: https://docs.opencv.org/3.3.1/d7/d8b/tutorial_py_face_detection.html

-The third example is a simple C++ prgoram which reads from the camera and displays to a window on the screen using OpenCV:
+The third example is a simple C++ program which reads from the camera and displays to a window on the screen using OpenCV:

 ```
 $ g++ -std=c++11 -Wall -I/usr/lib/opencv simple_camera.cpp -L/usr/lib -lopencv_core -lopencv_highgui -lopencv_videoio -o simple_camera